CodeHarborHub/codeharborhub.github.io/docs/Julia/Basicop.md

 sidebar_label: Julia Operator
 sidebar_position: 3
 tags: [Julia, Operator, Datatype,Scope]
-description: "Julia supports a wide variety of operators, including arithmetic, comparison, logical, bitwise, and others.
-Here’s a detailed overview of the different types of operators available in Julia".
 ---

 Operators are special symbols or keywords that are used to perform operations on variables and values.
 Julia supports a variety of operators, including arithmetic, comparison, logical, bitwise, and more.
 Here’s a detailed overview of the different types of operators available in Julia:

 ### 1. Arithmetic Operators